oroinc/documentation/commerce/user_guide/taxes/product_tax_codes/view.rst

 You can perform the following actions with a Product Tax Code:

- * View Change History: See the log of edits of this product tax code by clicking on the **Change History** link to the tp right of the page.
+ * View Change History: See the log of edits of this product tax code by clicking the **Change History** link to the top right of the page.

    .. image:: /user_guide/img/taxes/product_tax_codes/MEDICAL_IDENTIFICATION_TAGS_View_ProductTaxCodes_Taxes_ChangeHistory.png
       :class: with-border

  * View details of the product linked to this product tax code: Click on the line with the customer account details.

-   .. note:: You can edit the product details to remove link to this product tax code, if necessary.
+   .. note:: You can edit the product details to remove the link to this product tax code, if necessary.

    .. image:: /user_guide/img/taxes/product_tax_codes/ProductTaxCodeLinkedProduct.png
       :class: with-border